 Location: You’ll find this movie star lighthouse on Marshall Point Road in Port Clyde, Maine.

 Visit: The lighthouse grounds are open year-round from sunrise until sunset.
-Daily from Memorial Day weekend through Columbus Day, step inside the restored 1895 Keeper’s House, where exhibits focus on lighthouse and local history and the on-location filming of Forrest Gump.
+Daily from Memorial Day weekend through Columbus Day and weekends in early May, step inside the restored 1895 Keeper’s House, where exhibits focus on lighthouse and local history and the on-location filming of Forrest Gump.
 There is also a gift shop.
 Parking and admission are free.

 04 of 11

 This simple white beacon in Bristol, Maine, has watched over the entrance to Muscongus Bay since 1835.
 It is so emblematic, it was chosen to appear on the Maine state quarter.
 What makes Pemaquid Point Light so picturesque isn’t the tower itself.
 Below the lighthouse, seemingly spilling toward the sea, is a geologically intriguing bedrock formation that is hundreds of millions of years old.
 Dark, buckled layers of metamorphic rock are streaked with pale veins of igneous rock, and saltwater’s daily assault continually erodes and sculpts this dramatic ledge.

 Location: The entrance to Pemaquid Point Lighthouse Park is at 3115 Bristol Road in Pemaquid, Maine.